StefanEvanghelides/Scale-and-Rotational-Invariant-Object-Matching/README.md

     2. Drawing the contour
         o Research: isoline algorithm
-        o Application: drawing the contour of a given mask
+        o Application: drawing the contour of a given object

     3. (to be completed)